Vodafone Mobile Phone Plans Review

 How does Vodafone compare to other providers?

 Vodafone, with all of its plans, has a pretty good chance of competing well against the competition.
-Let’s see how they compare.
+Let’s see how it compares.

 These are some of the easiest plans to compare, but they also face the stiffest competition.
-Vodafone here beats Virgin Mobile, is comparable with Optus, and loses out to the likes of TeleChoice, who offers more data for cheaper.
-This is also a chance to reflect on how moving away from the bigger providers and onto a Mobile Virtual Network Operator (MVNO) such as TeleChoice can save you money.
+Vodafone once again somewhat struggles to compete alongside MVNOs that piggyback off the big providers’ networks.
+Such providers to look out for are Moose Mobile, Jeenee Mobile and SpinTel.
+Moose Mobile is one of the cheapest to offer 2GB data, while SpinTel goes one better and is one of the cheapest to offer 5GB at under $25!
+All these three operate off the Optus network.
+This is also a chance to reflect on how moving away from the bigger providers and onto a Mobile Virtual Network Operator (MVNO) such as Jeenee Mobile can save you money.
 You might be surprised at the value on offer.

 This is where the Big 4 starts to pull away from the competition.
 With their premium phone contracts, Vodafone, Telstra, Optus and Virgin all compete in their own bubble.
-If you want a high-end phone such as the iPhone 7 bundled with a plan, you virtually have no choice but to go with one of these guys.
-While all the plans here are pretty tit-for-tat, you’ll have to look out for inclusions such as free music streaming or subscriptions to TV content services such as Stan or Netflix.
+If you want a high-end phone such as the iPhone 8 bundled with a plan, you virtually have no choice but to go with one of these guys.
+While all the plans here are pretty tit-for-tat, you’ll have to look out for inclusions such as free music streaming or other perks like bonus data and the like.
 These are the bargaining chips that the providers use to set themselves apart.

 So, what’s the deal with Vodafone?